wandersoncferreira/helm-spotify-plus/README.md

 # Some already fixed bugs

 + Helm-spotify works when your buffer is visiting a remote machine.
-+ Encoding
++ Encoding.
-+ Difficulty to interact with Spotify API directly through Helm interface
++ Difficulty to interact with Spotify API directly through Helm interface.
 + Album play was only playing the first song of the album.
 Now its fixed.
++ Artist **a:** keyword indeed filters the result to match artist field.

 # Credits